JayaSurya-Dev/hand-crafted-paper-e-commerce/README.md

 ## **License**

-This project is licensed under the MIT Licence and the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International
-(CC BY-NC-ND 4.0) License- see the [LICENCE.md](LICENSE.md) file for details.
+The project is open-source and licensed under the MIT License, allowing other developers to contribute and improve upon the code.
+The artist's work is protected by the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) License ensuring that their work is used appropriately and with proper credit given - see the [LICENCE.md](LICENSE.md) file for details.

 ## **Images**